Azure/azure-sdk-for-c/README.md

 - We support microcontrollers with no operating system, microcontrollers with a real-time operating system (like [Azure RTOS](http://rtos.com)), Linux, and Windows.
 Customers can implement their own "platform layer" to use our SDK on devices we don’t support out-of-the-box.
 The platform layer requires minimal functionality such as a clock, a mutex, sleep, and an HTTP stack.
 We provide some platform layers, and more will be added over time.

+## Documentation

+We use [doxygen](https://www.doxygen.nl) to generate documentation for source code.
+You can find the generated, versioned documentation [here](https://azure.github.io/azure-sdk-for-c).

 ## The GitHub Repository

 To get help with the SDK: